kangata/herobot/README.md

 - **Multi-Channel Support**: Manage all your customer conversations from a single platform across multiple messaging channels
 - **Smart Business Tools**: Seamlessly integrate with your existing tools - from shipping cost checks to Google Forms, spreadsheets, and custom API integrations
-- **Instant Responses**: Provide 24/7 customer support, qualify leads automatically, and handle routine inquiries while your team focuses on high-value conversations
+- **Instant Responses**: Provide 24/7 customer support, qualify lead automatically, and handle routine inquiries while your team focuses on high-value conversations
 - **Scalable Solution**: Perfect for both small businesses and large enterprises, with the ability to manage multiple channels and teams from one dashboard

 ## Setup Guide